 This tasty tuna cannellini bean salad is a quick, easy and filling meal.
 It's great for lunches and light dinners as well as packed lunches and picnics.
-It's also a great store cupboard recipe that's great for making with any tins of beans.
+It's also a great store cupboard bean salad recipe that's great for making with any tins of beans.
 Well, except baked beans!

 Because this salad relies on tinned ingredients it's also a good budget recipe to have up your sleeve for days when you're running low on fresh ingredients.
 The tuna and beans are from a tin and you could easily adapt the recipe to use whatever fresh ingredients you do have.
 If you really don't have anything fresh then some pickled onions and capers would work beautifully here.